 - A change in medical condition should it be determined that it is no longer safe or beneficial for a rider to continue.

-- At the discretion of a therapist, the student has met all therapy goals.
-Prior to discharge the therapist would meet with the student/guardian/caregiver to review rationale and offer recommendations which may include a transition to another Carlisle program.
+- At the discretion of a therapist in hippotherapy, the student has either met all therapy goals, or is no longer showing adequate progression towards goals.
+Prior to discharge the therapist would meet with the student/guardian/caregiver to review rationale and offer recommendations which may include a transition to another Carlisle program if appropriate.